Back

 The mistake starts with the word form.

-Say it out loud and the picture appears immediately: a rectangle on a webpage, a few labels, a few empty boxes, maybe a dropdown, maybe a button.
+Say it out loud and the picture appears immediately: a rectangle on a webpage, a few labels, a few empty boxes, and a button.
 That picture is so familiar that it becomes invisible.
 We stop asking what the thing is for.
-We start talking about spacing, styling, field order, and conversion rate before we have asked the more important question:
+We start talking about spacing, styling, and conversion before we ask the more important question:

 What agreement is this interface trying to enforce?

-Because that is what a form really is.
-Not a UI.
-Not a page.
-Not a widget.
-A form is a contract between a submitter and a system.
+At Postbox, a form is not a UI.
+It is a Contract between a submitter and a system.

 The UI was never the essence

-The web inherited forms from documents.
-That history made sense at the time.
-A human looked at a page, filled in the blanks, pressed a button, and waited.
-The browser knew how to encode the result.
-The server knew how to receive it.
+The web inherited forms from paper documents.
+A human looked at a page, filled in the blanks, and pressed a button.
 For a long time, that was enough.

 The schema is the agreement